HumphreyKwok/WYSIWYG-form-demo/README.md

 7. add a mail sending feature to handle the submitted data [ x ]

-8. add a pending state while the form is submitting [ ]
+8. split the form submission toast and email notification toast for better use experience[ x ]

 9. add route for the editing panel [ ]